Strawberry Poppyseed and Bacon Chopped Salad

 For more tasty recipes my Chicken Caesar Salad Wraps, Strawberry Spinach Pasta Salad with Orange Poppy Seed Dressing, and Thai Blackberry Basil Chicken are just a click away!

-strawberry poppyseed & bacon chopped salad in a bowl with strawberry poppyseed dressing being poured on top with a spoon with the title of the recipe written on the top left corner of the image.
+Strawberry poppyseed & bacon chopped salad in a bowl with strawberry poppyseed dressing being poured on top with a spoon with the title of the recipe written on the top left corner of the image.

 What on earth is a poppyseed?
 After I’d thrown all of the ingredients for this dressing into my food processor and was giving it a few good pulses, it hit me.
 What is a poppyseed?
 Does it come from a Poppy?
 Is that a flower or something else?
 And have you tasted a poppyseed plain?
 It tastes like….
 I don’t even know, I really have no words to even describe it.
 But I swear, recipes that call for poppyseeds must have them or they won’t taste like they should.
 While I’ve got the use of a trove of innovation at my fingertips, I’m gonna look up poppyseeds and be right back.
 Have a cookie or something, this will only take me a moment.

-strawberry poppyseed & bacon chopped salad in a bowl.
+Strawberry poppyseed & bacon chopped salad in a bowl.

 Okay I’m back.
 Woah talk about fact-shock.
 Poppyseeds do come from a flower.
 But that’s not the shocking part.
 Guess what else comes from that same flower?
 Opium.
 Whaaaaa???
 Serious.
 No wonder I get a little sleepy after I eat lemon poppyseed muffins.
 I’m pulling your leg I don’t think I’ve ever felt sleepy after eating anything with poppyseeds unless I ate it at four in the morning.